 No two students have exactly the same skills or learning styles.
 That is why every child needs an individualized learning plan.

-Decoding Dyslexia California is advocating for:
+Decoding Dyslexia CA is advocating for:

 - A universal definition and understanding of dyslexia.